gopi-suvanam/scribbler/README.md

 # Scribbler: JavaScript Notebook.
 [Try here](https://app.scribbler.live/#github:gopi-suvanam/jsnb/examples/Hello-world.jsnb).

 Notebook for javascript experimentation (in the browser).
 Overview:
 - Easy to use javascript experimentation tool.
-- Runs without backend (node.js/npm/pip install/ngnix etc etc).
+Runs without backend (node.js/npm/pip install/ngnix etc etc).
+Can be used online or offline.
-- Can be loaded from the web (i.e. behind a webserver serving static pages) or from the file system (certain features like WebRTC might require a server)
-- UI is similar/close to Jupyter Notebook (for the sake of familiarity for python developers).
 - Has a minimalistic UI to put focus on user generated code/content.
-- It is light-weight as it uses minimal external libraries for styling.
+It is light-weight as it uses minimal external libraries for styling.
 - Comes pre-loaded with Plotly, D3 and DI-Libs for power usage.
-More libaries/modules can be easily loaded using load_script or import_module functions.
+Thirdparty libaries/modules can be easily loaded.

 ![Scribbler Screenshot](images/Scribbler-SS.png)